This post contains affiliate links.

 Don’t forget to remove any biofilm before draining

-Before draining your hot tub, you should use a line flush cleaner to clear out any traces of toxic biofilm lurking in the plumbing.
+Before draining your hot tub, you should use this Ahh-Some line flush cleaner to clear out any traces of toxic biofilm lurking in the plumbing.

 Getting rid of biofilm in the pipes ensures that the water is as fresh as possible after filling back up.
 Any bacteria left behind will play havoc will your water chemistry, taking you right back to square one.